 Fluke 124 has cursors.
 Cursors allow you to make precise digital measurements on waveforms.
-This can be done on live waveforms and on saved waveforms.

 Using Horizontal Cursors on a Waveform

 To use the cursors for a voltage measurement, do the following:

 Even when the key labels are not displayed at the bottom of the screen, you can still use the arrow keys.